ULHPC/tutorials/README.md

 ## Setup the environment

 For this tutorial we will use the `conda` [1] package manager to install the required tools.
 It can encapsulate software and packages in environments, so you can have multiple different versions of a software installed at the same time.
-It also has functionality to easily port and replicate environments.
+It also has functionality to easily port and replicate environments, which is important to ensure reproducibility of analyses.

 1. Start a job on the cluster